 During the decade under analysis, renters as a share of all households in British Columbia increased slightly, from about 30% to about 32%.
 A smaller share of households in the CVRD are renters, but the same upward trend is present: renters increased from 20% to 22% of all households.
-Electoral area D has a slightly smaller share of renters than the CVRD at 20% of households.
-Electoral area D shows a "rebound" effect, where renter shares actually decreased slightly from 2006 to 2011 and then increased from 2011 to 2016.
-This effect is particularly pronounced in electoral areas B, D, E and F, so much so that it is suspected the entire effect is a statistical irregularity due to methodological issues surrounding the 2011 Census, rather than a reflection of reality.
+Electoral area A has a smaller share of renters than the CVRD at 18% of households, but this increased sharply between 2011 and 2016.